-Where the Match Review Panel or the Controlling Body (as the case may be) determines in its absolute discretion, that a Notice of Charge should be determined by the Tribunal without the Person having the option to enter an early plea, the Match Review Panel/Controlling Body shall provide written notification to that effect to the Person, in which case the Person shall be dealt with by the Tribunal in accordance with section 3.8(a)(iii).
+Where the Match Review Panel or the Controlling Body (as the case may be) determines in its absolute discretion, that a Notice of Charge should be determined by the Tribunal without the Person having the option to enter an early guilty plea, the Match Review Panel/Controlling Body shall provide written notification to that effect to the Person, in which case the Person shall be dealt with by the Tribunal in accordance with section 3.8(a)(iii).
+This written notification shall specify relevant particulars of the alleged offence, but if the Player is charged with a Classifiable Offence under section 5.2, the written notification need not specify an offence classification under section 5.2(b).
+In this instance the Tribunal will not be bound by the classification table in section 5.2(b) and will be at large in relation to penalty.